DESIGNING A HYGIENIC KITCHEN | An Architect Explains

 TIPS FOR A CLUTTER-FREE KITCHEN

 A Place for everything: Have a place for everything.
 It’s much easier to find and use a utensil or appliance if it has it’s own place.
-Keep all the often-used things in easily accessible places.
+Therefore, keep all the often-used things in easily accessible places.

 De-clutter: Identify spots in your kitchen that tend to accumulate clutter.
-Spend a few minutes every day to clear those spots and put back objects in their correct places.
+After that, spend a few minutes every day to clear those spots and put back objects in their correct places.

 Put away unused appliances: If you observe that you do not use any appliance for more than a week, then it should be cleaned and stored away in hard-to-access spaces like the top or bottom shelf.
 This will help to save counter space and cleaning time.